caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 ACCGGTAACCGGTTAACACCCAC
 ```

-While adding these files, I also removed `q2-dwq2/q2_dwq2/tests/data/table-1.biom`, which I'm not using any more since I removed the `duplicate_table` action and its tests, using the command:
+While adding these files, also remove `q2-dwq2/q2_dwq2/tests/data/table-1.biom`, which we're not using any more since we removed the `duplicate_table` action and its tests, using the command:

 ```shell
 rm q2_dwq2/tests/data/table-1.biom